jjsarton/zt_dns/zt_dns.md

 	forward-addr: 192.168.0.1@53#correct.me
 ```

 This is the file **/etc/unbound/unbound.conf** I use on my raspberry Pi.
-The zone file is created by zt_dns and will be reloaded by unbound if a new version is created.
+The zone file is created by zt\_dns and will be reloaded by unbound if a new version is created.

+Some value are to be adapted to the system running unbound.
+See also synology.md eg. qnap.md

+The access-control rules tell from wich address range recursion (contacting a further resolver) is denied (refuse) or allowed (allow).
+For this example access for public addresses is denied and for all local addresses ist allowed excepted for the zerotier Network (range 10.147.17.0/24).

 The name for the zerotier hosts is the full qualified domain name eg. _host1.zt_ This has the advandage, that I can append _.zt_ to the hostname and I will get the VPN addresse.
 If I query only _host_ the IP-Address for my lan will be discovered (forwarding to my Router).